spiros1979/Vannet/README.md

-# ESP32 Sensor Dashboard
+# Arduino Uno R4 Wifi

-This repository contains the Arduino code and web components for a project that integrates an ESP32 microcontroller with Bosch sensors to measure humidity, temperature, and Indoor Air Quality (IAQ).
+This repository contains the Arduino code and web components for a project that integrates the Uno R4 Wifi  board with Bosch sensors to measure humidity, temperature, and Indoor Air Quality (IAQ).
 The system captures real-time sensor data and visualizes it through an interactive web dashboard.
 The project demonstrates a full-stack IoT solution, including data collection, cloud integration, and web-based presentation.
 How It Works
 Data Collection